joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

 searchRecursively--<True / False>
 bluetooth--<True / False>
 ```

 `vaultDir` is the path to the Vault that you would like to use to store all encrypted files and folders.
+The file path can be done as an absolute path from the root of the file system (`/home/user/folder/`, or `C:\\Users\\user\\folder\\`), or can instead be done relatively from the folder that the program is in.
+For example, if the folder the code is stored in is `/home/josh/nea-12ColcloughJ/code/python-go/`, then it would remove `nea12-ColcloughJ/code/python-go/` from the file path to get `/home/josh/`, then adds the file path specified in the config file.
+If the relative path specified was `folder/vault`, then the full path would become `/home/josh/folder/vault/`.

 `searchRecursively` determines if the program should search for items recursively, as this may take a long time if you have a lot of files, and some people may just want to search within the current folder.

 `bluetooth` determines the default Login Screen to start when the program starts.

 I have used `--` to separate the setting name from it's set value, as it does not appear at the start of file paths, and should not be needed much in any settings that could possibly be added in the future.